ianallannz/vote/about.md

 - Social media and gaming are net-negatives to society and we must break free.
 - I'm Tangata Tiriti; I belong here because of te Tiriti o Waitangi.

-### So that's some of me
+**So that's me.**

 If you made it this far, thank you!

-Which means there's only one thing left to do:
+There's only one thing left to do:

 >**Please give me, Ian Allan, your vote to represent our shared values on the Gisborne District Council!**